scandipwa/docs/theme/08-Standard.md

 };
 ```

-#### Why?

-Becuase data is often used in multiple places, so preparing it once, instead opf looping though each time is essential to performance.

 ## JavaScript

-### 1. Make it a habit not to reassign variables.
+### 1. Do not reassign variables

+You must not reasign variable values, because:
+- you may change the external state by an accident
+- code complexity is growing

-In a paradigm of functional programming, you should never reassign values to variables.
-The functions must follow Maths way – if a is passed, the value should be returned, the passed value should never be changed or redefined.
+> In a paradigm of functional programming, you should never reassign values to variables.
+The functions must follow Maths way – if `a` is passed, the value should be returned, the passed value should never be changed or redefined, as in in most common scenarios:

+> Read the [great article](<https://zellwk.com/blog/dont-reassign/>) about this!

 #### For example: